 Sit back and enjoy.

-If you still have questions, see an earlier model railway beginners Q&A on the difference between scale and gauge.
+If you still have questions, see an earlier model railway beginners Q&A on the difference between scale and gauge or check out my scale calculator.

 > A final, personal, note: I spend a huge amount of time testing, photographing, writing and researching techniques for these articles and pay for all the running costs of MRE out of my own pocket.
 If you found this article useful you can support me by making a donation on my fund-raising page.
 Thanks and happy modelling, Andy.